AnyLog-co/documentation/dictionary.md

 ```
 In the example above, the path prefix and file name are fixed: ```AnyLog-Network/demo/ha_operator1.al``` and the path
 prefix is determined by the value assigned to the key ```anylog_path```.
-The following command retrieves the path prefix on a particular node (and below the command is the value return on a particular node):
+The following command retrieves the path prefix on a particular node (and below the command is the value returned on a particular node):
 ```anylog
 !anylog_path